 The purpose of this guide and the RX RX Gymnastics Programs program is to help people progress through these bodyweight movements as intuitively as they would barbell movements.

-Other Gymnastics Progressions
+Other Gymnastics Progressions:

 In WOD’s, there are a few bread-and-butter gymnastics movements that you expect to see weekly in your WOD programming.
 This article covers kipping pull-ups only.
 I have some other guides that you might be interested in.

 Each guide comes from my RX Gymnastics Program online course.
 They are intended to give you a preview of the program and progressions for each movement.
 Each guide brings you to Level 1 for that movement.
-Each movement has 5 levels total that is available in the full course.
+Each movement has 5 levels total that are available in the full course.

-Intro to the Kipping Pull Ups Progression
+Intro to the Kipping Pull-Ups Progression

 The Kipping Pull Up progression is part of a series of posts and programs available on this site.
 They are designed to be accessory strength programs for WOD’s.
-What that means is they are intended to for use in addition to a program you’re already following.
+What that means is they are intended for use in addition to a program you’re already following.